xebia-functional/coding-guidelines/java/android/README.md

 * height_default_action_bar
 * font_size_default_action_bar

-## 2. Conventions for devices 7 inches
+## 2. Conventions for 7" devices

-We need some rules for the application works fine in 7 inches devices.
-The problem is that these devices usually use "mdpi" density.
+7" devices require a special treatment.
+The problem is that these devices usually use "mdpi" as default density.

-For this problem we create new resources for this devices.
+These are the consideration to follow when targeting apps in these devices

-* Copy hdpi drawables to "drawable-sw600dp-mdpi", we want use image resources in hdpi in 7 inches devices
+* Copy hdpi drawables to "drawable-sw600dp-mdpi".
 * Create a new dimensions file for this screens.
-The file "dimen.xml" will be in "values-sw600dp-mdpi" folder.
-Usually the dimensions will be a 150%.
-All fonts sizes should be in dimen.xml file
+The file "dimen.xml" will be in the "values-sw600dp-mdpi" folder.
+Usually the dimensions will be at 150%.
+All fonts sizes should be in dimen.xml file as well.